About UCF Downtown

 The fact that UCF is considering growing in downtown is an absolute game-changer for our urban core.Orlando Mayor, Buddy Dyer

 In partnership with Valencia College, the new campus will provide innovative education for high-demand fields that integrate with industry and place thousands of students within walking distance of jobs and internships.

-UCF Downtown will offer degrees in digital media and communication, health information technology and administration, and community-facing programs like social work and legal studies – connecting highly skilled talent with industry needs, neighborhood synergies and new opportunities.
+UCF Downtown will offer degrees in digital media and communication, health information technology and administration, and community-facing programs like legal studies – connecting highly skilled talent with industry needs, neighborhood synergies and new opportunities.

 “We’re pleased to be a part of this exciting new project in downtown Orlando, not just for our students and the future of the city, but for the people who live and work there.”Valencia College President, Sanford C. Shugart

 The new downtown campus will increase access for students by creating pathways to vocational training and 2-year degrees from Valencia or advanced degrees from UCF – inspiring individuals to achieve their dreams and impact the lives of others.

 Community partners have already contributed more than $20 million toward making UCF Downtown a reality.
 That’s because they see the incredible return on investment – 1,800 UCF degrees awarded annually and new educational opportunities for the surrounding community.

 Additionally, the campus project is expected to generate $205 million in gross economic income annually across the state and local economies; 2,000 direct, indirect and induced jobs; and $90 million in annual wages, according to GAI Consultants, Inc.